genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 * **restrictAlphaSequences** restricts alphabetical sequences in passwords (e.g. abcdefg).
 Sequences bigger or equal to 5 characters won't be allowed if active.
 Default: false.
 * **restrictQWERTY** restricts QWERTY sequences in passwords (e.g. qwertyuiop).
 Sequences bigger or equal to 5 characters won't be allowed if active.
 Default: true.
 * **restrictNumericalSequences** restricts numerical sequences in passwords (e.g. 123456).
 Sequences bigger or equal to 5 numbers won't be allowed if active.
 Default: true.
-* **illegalCharacters** contains characters we don't want to accept in user passwords.
-In the example shown below we can see three banned characters: $, £ and ^.
+* **illegalCharacters** contains characters you don't want to accept in user passwords.
+In the example shown below, you can see three banned characters: $, £ and ^.
 Default: empty.
 * **historicalCheck** if present prevents reuse of passwords used by the user for the configured number of historical uses.
 Default: null.
 * **dictionaryWordSize** if present prevents use of english words of the configured length.
 Default: null.
 * **repeatCharacterRestrictSize** if present prevents use of repeated characters of the configured length.
 Default: null.